The Ugly Habit of Prolific Profanity

 Eating my decadent dessert

 The quote by Ron Brackin above is spot on.
 I don't get the inane practice of using expletives every other word.
 The F-bomb alone is used prolifically in the form of verbs and adjectives, and occasionally nouns.
 What does it mean that an f-bombing dessert is so f-bombing awesome?
-Can't one just say that the dessert was awesome?
+Can't one just say that the dessert is awesome?
 Or how about "The delectable looking dessert was a culinary masterpiece" if you want to get descriptive.
-Quite frankly, if you throw in the f-bomb twice in that sentence it will spoil my appetite to even try the dessert.
+Quite frankly, if you throw in the f-bomb twice in that sentence it will spoil my appetite.
 As Mr. Brackin says, it's unimaginative.

 Add to the F-bomb the many other profanities that litter every sentence; they run the gamut of intimate body parts, bodily functions of humans and animals, indecent acts - all things vulgar and crude.
 It's crazy that the same expletive is used to insult, make something gross, or to convey the message that said person, place or thing is wonderful.
 Huh?